backstage/backstage/README.md

 * **Phase 3: Ecosystem** (later) - Everyone's infrastructure stack is different.
 By fostering a vibrant community of contributors we hope to provide an ecosystem of Open Source plugins/integrations that allows you to pick the tools that match your stack.

-The ultimate goal of Backstage is to become the de facto standard UI layer for the infrastructure landscape.
-We know.
-This is a **bold** message.
-And we can't do it alone.
-If this sounds interesting, jump in or reach out: [alund@spotify.com](mailto:alund@spotify.com).
+The ultimate goal of Backstage is to become the trusted standard toolbox (read: UI layer) for the Open Source infrastructure landscape.
+We realize this is an ambitious goal.
+We can’t do it alone.
+If this sounds interesting or you'd like to help us shape our product vision, we'd love to talk.
+You can email me directly: [alund@spotify.com](mailto:alund@spotify.com).

 ## Overview